Finding failure is important, but it’s not enough. To truly innovate, you must fail quickly and iterate often.

 Pundits tout time to market as an indicator of innovative, fast-moving companies.
-At NI, we are hearing from our test-manager community that aggressive time-to-market goals can put intense pressure on them and their teams.
+At NI, we’re hearing from our test-manager community that aggressive time-to-market goals can put intense pressure on them and their teams.
 We asked our electronics production test specialist Graham Green to explain what’s behind the push to release products more rapidly and suggest best practices to alleviate the stress of working at such a quick pace.

 NI: Graham, before we get into the effects of time-to-market pressure, can you explain why it exists and why it’s stronger than ever?

 GG: In short, it exists because we all want new stuff, and we want it now.
 Moore’s Law is well-documented for accelerating processor performance, consequently driving new devices into the market, but it’s not alone.
-New wireless standards, built-in audio assistants, and screen and battery technology all are becoming differentiators in which being first to market offers significant benefit.
-I see devices becoming more complex whilst intervals between releases shorten, significantly pressuring engineering and manufacturing teams.
+New wireless standards, built-in audio assistants, and screen and battery technology are also becoming differentiators in which being first to market offers significant benefits.
+I see devices becoming more complex while intervals between releases shorten, significantly pressuring engineering and manufacturing teams.

 NI: If we accept that design schedules are getting shorter, why does this have a particularly adverse effect on test?